The Geeky Hostess is gonna help you get your manners on! Have an etiquette question or topic suggestion? Email firstname.lastname@example.org!

 Overall, their etiquette rules are grounded around one question: “Will this make them feel good?”
 Try to put out that effort and positive energy, and you’ll see yourself rewarded.
 It reminds me of a quote I’ve been seeing a lot lately: “You can easily judge the character of a man by how he treats those who can do nothing for him.”—Malcolm S. Forbes.

-So this week, try to be nicer to those around you–even if they can’t immediately help you get ahead.
+So this week, try to be nicer to those around you–even if they can’t immediately help you get ahead and blend in the company events prepared by the best corporate event planners.
 You never know where you’ll both be in a year or even a couple months!

 And if you haven’t yet, please check out the full article at Inc. It’s great!